Zextalix/tsa-job-hunt-stack/README.md

 Best for: People who want the skeleton but have their own approach to flesh it out.

+Just tell your chosen model which option you would prefer before starting.

 ---

 ## The Workflow

 See `docs/WORKFLOW.md` for the complete 7-step progression, but here's the overview:

-1. **Source leads** using Teal, Simplify Jobs, or other aggregators
+1. **Source leads** using Simplify Jobs, Teal, or other aggregators (along with their browser extensions for ATS comparison & application auto-fill tools)
 2. **Build your resume** by searching jobs and collecting ATS keywords
 3. **Create your Master ATS List** from the resume template
 4. **Refine custom materials** for each lead (resume + cover letter pairs)
 5. **Color-scan all leads** against your personal preferences